revellved/Codewars/python/README.md

 - Virtualenv (https://virtualenv.pypa.io/en/latest/installation.html)
 - Make
+- Pyright

 ## Commands

 > NOTE: If there are several commands in an item, then these are not steps, but options.
+> RECOMENDATION: Install LSP server Pyright for your IDE

 - (RECOMENDATION) before starting to use virtualenv
   - virtualenv .